 B.A.
 M.S.
 Ph.D.
 MIfA FSA

 Dr. Alan Outram is an environmental archaeologist and palaeoeconomist who specializes in zooarchaeology (the analysis of archaeological animal bones).
 Although most of his research relates to prehistoric periods, his interests extend into later periods as well.
 He is particularly interested in people's exploitation of food resources, notably in economically marginal environments.
 His most recent work has been on tracing the domestication of the horse in Central Asia.

 Dr. Bruce A. Bradley

-Pete Bostrom operates the Lithic Casting Laboratory, a world-class artifact replication facility in Troy, Ill.
+Pete Bostrom operates the Lithic Casting Laboratory, a world-class artifact replication facility in Troy, Illinois.
 Bostrom has replicated thousands of the finest and most important artifacts from around the world and is an avid participant in the archaeological community.